Donald Trump's fight with America's spies

 His dismissal of assessments by US analysts that Russia meddled in November's election has already soured his ties with America's leading espionage agencies.
 But his move Wednesday to invoke Assange, who has spilled some of the nation's most closely held secrets, to raise questions about Russia's influence in American politics could poison his relations with rank-and-file intelligence operatives along with some leading Republicans on Capitol Hill.

+Trump defended himself Thursday, tweeting: "The dishonest media likes saying that I am in Agreement with Julian Assange - wrong.
+I simply state what he states, it is for the people....to make up their own minds as to the truth.
+The media lies to make it look like I am against "Intelligence" when in fact I am a big fan!

-The clash is ultimately a battle of wits between Trump, who never likes to admit he is wrong, and intelligence agencies that insist they have the evidence to back up their conclusions about the Kremlin's alleged election operation.
+But the clash is ultimately a battle of wits between Trump, who never likes to admit he is wrong, and intelligence agencies that insist they have the evidence to back up their conclusions about the Kremlin's alleged election operation.
+The confrontation, and the political divisions it has opened, will be center stage on Thursday when Sen. John McCain presides over a Senate Armed Services Committee hearing on foreign cyber hacking that will include testimony from the Director of National Intelligence James Clapper.

 "This is a power struggle like we have never seen before between an incoming president and the intelligence community," Rod Beckstrom, former head of the National Cybersecurity Center, told CNN's Brooke Baldwin Wednesday on "Newsroom."
 "In this case, Trump is making very clear from day one, 'I am the leader here, sit down and listen to me.'
 He's putting the (intelligence community) in an extremely difficult position."